KCottam/kc_lib_cpp/ReadMe.txt

 I use "BUG:" comments to indicate parts of the source code where there is a bug that needs to be fixed.

 /////////////////////////////////////////////////////////////////////////////
+CHANGELOG 1.0.8
+	Added Begin() and End() functions to linked lists, which grab their respective node.

 CHANGELOG 1.0.7b
 	Added enumerations to std::cout operator overload for lists.